hphelion/documentation/cli.windows.installation.md

 ##Running the Installer Package## {#RunningtheInstallerPackage}

-[Download the latest Windows Powershell Installer package](/file/WinCLI-1.3.2.2.zip).
+[Download the latest HP Cloud environment CLI software package for Windows PowerShell](/file/WinCLI-1.3.2.2.zip).
 (See the [Release Notes](/cli/windows/release-notes) for details on the current release.)

 Launching the Windows installer package loads the following wizard.